-Federal Republic of Nigeria (1997) Civil Service Handbook.
+- Federal Republic of Nigeria (1997) Civil Service Handbook.
 Produced by the Presidency, Office of Establishments and Management Services, Abuja.
-Printed by Federal Government Press, Mobil Road, Apapa, Lagos.

-Federal Republic of Nigeria (2004)) Guidelines for Appointments, Promotion and Discipline.
-The Federal Civil Service Commission, Abuja.

-Omale, I. (2014).
+Printed by Federal Government Press, Mobil Road, Apapa, Lagos. - Federal Republic of Nigeria (2004)) Guidelines for Appointments, Promotion and Discipline.
+The Federal Civil Service Commission, Abuja. - Omale, I. (2014).
 Introduction to the Principles, Theories and Practice of Public Administration in Nigeria.: Shalom Prints, Nigeria.

-1.8Possible to Answers Self Assessment Exercise (SAEs)
+7.6 Possible to Answers Self-Assessment Exercise

-Index may be defined as an alphabetical list of subjects discussed in a book or file, showing the page or a list of file titles or subjects, showing the numbers of files dealing with various subjects.
+- 1. Index may be defined as an alphabetical list of subjects discussed in a book or file, showing the page or a list of file titles or subjects, showing the numbers of files dealing with various subjects.
 Index makes files identification easy.

-The five types of card index which are generally used in Government offices are the following:
+- 2. The five types of card index which are generally used in Government offices are the following:

-- (vi) The personal file index
+- (i) The personal file index

-- (vii) The subject file index
+- (ii) The subject file index

-- (viii) The nominal index
+- (iii) The nominal index

-- (ix) The numerical index - (x) The transit or absent index file
+- (iv) The numerical index

+- (v) The transit or absent index file